wombleton/gitlaw-nz/acts/A/Anti-Money Laundering and Countering Financing of Terrorism Act 2009.md

     *   (b) the reporting entity has conducted one of the specified types of customer due diligence on the customer in accordance with this Act and regulations (if any).

     (4) For the avoidance of doubt, nothing in this subpart requires identification or verification of identity of a beneficial owner of a customer in respect of whom a reporting entity may conduct simplified customer due diligence.

+    Section 18(1)(c): amended, on 5 December 2013, by [section 6][244] of the Anti-Money Laundering and Countering Financing of Terrorism Amendment Act 2013 (2013 No 106).

 ##### 19 Simplified customer due diligence: identity requirements